Do you ever feel isolated, overwhelmed and exhausted from caregiving?

 There is nothing more important than your mindset as a caregiver.
 As Bernie Siegel, M.D. said in Love, Medicine & Miracles, “ One’s attitude toward oneself is the single most important factor in healing or staying well.”

-“The Healthy&Happy Caregiver Telesummit” was 3 hours a night, starting Monday November 17, 2014 at 8 pm Eastern through Thursday November 20, 2014.
+“The Healthy&Happy Caregiver Telesummit” is 3 hours a night, starting Monday November 17, 2014 at 8 pm Eastern through Thursday November 20.

-Each night there were three 60-minute presentations.
+Each night there will be three 60-minute presentations.
 The free live event is over.
 The free bonuses for registering apply although some are time-limited or amount-limited.
-You can still get access to all the calls for a low price of only $57.
-That’s only $4.75 per call!
+The free replays have ended; you can still get access to all the calls for a low price on the Registration Rewards page with the bonuses..

 Speakers and Topics